 - potential and willingness to respond positively to retraining

-- the nurse or midwife has insight into any health problems and is prepared to agree to abide by conditions on medical condition, treatment and supervision
+- the nurse, midwife or nursing associate has insight into any health problems and is prepared to agree to abide by conditions on medical condition, treatment and supervision

 - patients will not be put in danger either directly or indirectly as a result of the conditions

 - the conditions will protect patients during the period they are in force

 - conditions can be created that can be monitored and assessed.